robdmc/consecution/README.md

 Quick Start
 ---
+What follows is a quick tour of consecution.
+See the <a href="http://consecution.readthedocs.io/en/latest/">API documentation</a> for more detailed information.

 ### Nodes
 Consecution works by wiring together nodes.
 You create nodes by inheriting from the `consecution.Node` class.
 Every node must define a `.process()` method.
 This method